 The purpose of risk evaluation is to assist in making decisions, based on the outcome of risk analysis, about which risks need treatment and the priority for treatment implementation.

-Decisions should take account of the wider context of the risk and include consideration of the University’s risk appetite and tolerances across categories of University activity.
+Decisions should take account of the wider context of the risk and include consideration of the University’s risk appetite and tolerances across categories of University activity as well as the actual and perceived consequences to external and internal stakeholders.
 Legal, regulatory and other requirements may also impact on the evaluation.

 The rating of a risk, together with the categories of University activity and the related risk appetite as identified within the USC Risk Appetite Statement, are used to determine: